 It is widely understood that a contract is needed to start a new tenancy, employment or commercial project.
 Free contract templates are a quick option for kicking off these initiatives but are only a short term solution.
-Each project will need additional documents and contracts which themselves will require generating and tracking.
-This article will highlight 3 reasons why you shouldn’t use a one-off contract template and should instead consider longer term options such as a contract creation and management platform like Legislate even if you are unlawyered.
+Each project will need additional documents and types of contracts which themselves will require generating and tracking.
+Some projects might require custom contracts which can't just be downloaded off the internet.
+This article will highlight 3 reasons why small businesses shouldn’t use a one-off contract template and should instead consider longer term options such as a contract creation and management platform like Legislate even if you are unlawyered.

-Keeping up to date with these changes by yourself is risky and not worth the hassle.
+Keeping up to date with these legal updates by yourself is risky and not worth the hassle.
 It is safer to rely on a third party solution like Legislate for creating lawyer approved contracts which are always up to date.
-To find out more, visit our How Legislate works page.

 Contract templates are not easily connected to Business contracts

 Most business contracts are connected which means that you need to have a workflow which makes it possible to transfer the data from one contract to another in order to avoid duplicating work.
 If you download a contract template for free online, you won't necessarily know if it is compatible with the other connected documents.

 An employment contract is usually preceded by an offer letter and followed by compliance documents such as privacy notices.
 A rental agreement will be followed by a how to rent letter and later on by potential rent increases or notices such as a section 21.
 A consulting agreement might be preceded by a non-disclosure agreement.

 As a result, it is not one but on average 3 documents you will need to generate per contract agreement which is why it is better to select a service which offers a full suite which are compatible with each other.
 This will guarantee that the documents correctly reference and the can be created efficiently.

 Create lawyer-approved contracts for free for 7 days

 Managing contracts and compliance requirements is not easy with contract templates